SymfonyCasts/api-platform/sfcasts/ep3-custom-data/decoration-deep-dive.md

 builder service.
 It's been decorated twice - once by us and once by ApiPlatform itself - to add more features.

-The point is: by leveraging service decoration, we can create a, sort of "chain" of context builders... even though there isn't *technically* a chain class.
+The point is: by leveraging service decoration, we can create a, sort of, "chain" of context builders... even though there isn't *technically* a chain class.
 But for the data persister system, this... simply isn't necessary!
 That system *has* a "chain data persister" and we can *freely* add however many data persisters